 Home Inspection Guide: The Expectations On The Seller

 The home inspector will need total access in the home, and to significant records.
-Ensure that the way is clear to see all the major mechanics.
-For instance:
+Ensure that the way is clear to see all the major mechanics, including:

 - hot water heater

 - electrical panel

 Have available any documents regarding major repairs and appliances, e.g.:

 - roof replacement or repair

 - appliance manuals

 The home inspector may have questions afterward, so even if you aren’t present, be available to talk.